YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 provides a shell script `GenYDBGlueRoutine.sh`_ to generate glue routine functions.

-A function implementing logic for a transaction should return :code:`error` with one of the following:
+Any function implementing logic for a transaction should return :code:`error` with one of the following:

 - A normal return (:code:`nil`) to indicate that per application